Everything You Need to Know about Occupational Driver’s License in Tarrant County

 Did you know that you can still drive under certain circumstances even if your driver’s license is revoked or suspended?
 In simple terms, a Tarrant County occupational driver’s license is a special and restricted driving license that offers you the freedom to drive non-commercial cars for essential needs.
 Essential needs include things such as school, work, or to accomplish other essential domestic duties.

 Typically, the terms of your occupational driver’s license and where to file the Petition for an Occupational License will depend on the type of license suspension.
 A license can be suspended by the Department of Public Safety or a Judge after a criminal conviction.
-There is also another type of occupational driver’s license that you can obtain following the suspension of driver’s license for driving while intoxicated which has no “essential need” restrictions but will require the SR-22 insurance and interlock devices.
+There is also another type of occupational driver’s license that you can obtain following the suspension of driver’s license for driving while intoxicated which has no “essential need” restrictions but will require the SR-22 insurance and interlock device.

 Who Is Eligible for an Occupational for an Occupational License in Tarrant, Texas?